dr-jam/GameplayProgramming/PeerReview/OkExample2-B-PeerReview.md

 ### Description ###

-For assessing the solution, you will be choosing ONE choice from: unsatisfactory, satisfactory, good, great, or perfect.
+To assess the solution, you will be choosing ONE choice from unsatisfactory, satisfactory, good, great, or perfect.
 Place an x character inside of the square braces next to the appropriate label.

 The following are the criteria by which you should assess your peer's solution of the exercise's stages.